32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

 I developed it in an environment where I could code for just one or two hours a day.

 ## 📅 Future Development Schedule
-1st Quarter: Just keep creating and releasing (as of now)
+1st Quarter: Develop and release (as of now)

 2nd Quarter: Improve my own skills